Vik3927/ERA_v1-S5/README.md

 - `model.py`: Contains the definition of the custom model.
 - `utils.py`: Contains utility functions for data loading, training, and evaluation.
-- `MNIST_build_and_train.ipynb`: Provides step by step insight into the pipeline and a playground to train the model on and experiment with it.
+- `S5.ipynb`: Provides step by step insight into the pipeline and a playground to train the model on and experiment with it.

 ## Requirements